sherry-li-1214/NewAssistWebUITest/README.md

-# BackUpAssistTest
+# NewAssitWebUITest
-For BackupAssist testing
+For web GUI  testing

 Description: This is the project was used to test webUI products(non-Angular).The framework runs  Selenium(POM)+Maven+JAVA+TestNG+log4j.